3 Key Criteria on Choosing your Business Chinese Trainer

 3) Strong Professional Bilingualism

-In Singapore, around 70% of the local Chinese Singaporeans speak English and use English at home, in school and at work.
+In Singapore, approximately 70% of the local Chinese Singaporeans speak English and use English at home, in school and at work.
 This means that majority of them are not equipped professionally in Chinese and are very likely going to face difficulties when speaking with their China clients and counterparts.
-In fact, that is why there is a rising trend of local Singaporeans learning Business Chinese observed in many training institutions.
+In fact, that is why there is a rising trend of local Singaporeans learning Business Chinese observed in recent years.

 For example, when it comes to English sentences, descriptions are usually at the end of each sentence, while for Chinese sentences on the other hand, the descriptions are always in front of the head noun.
 This difference between Chinese and English is the main reason why English speaking adult learners find it so hard to understand those Chinese legal clauses.
 Our trainers are able to explain very clearly how to interpret each part of the sentence and how to convert between both languages because our trainers are also experienced translators.